VanMinhN/SortVisualizer/README.md

 Description
 -----------
-Window platform to experiment with sorting algorithms (QuickSort, BubbleSort, Heap Sort, Merge Sort) and visualize their operations.
+Window platform to experiment with sorting algorithms (QuickSort, BubbleSort, Heap Sort, Merge Sort) and visualize their operations behind the scene.

 About
 -----